 - You may enter as a student if your study permit is still valid.

-- If we approved your post-graduation work permit while you were away, you may enter as a worker.
+- If we approve your post-graduation work permit while you’re away, you may enter as a worker.

-- If we are still processing your post-graduation work permit, you may enter as a visitor, and you can work without a work permit until we make a decision on your application.
+- If we’re still processing your post-graduation work permit, you may enter as a visitor, and you can work without a work permit until we make a decision on your application.

 A border officer will have some questions for you when you arrive back in Canada.
-The officer may ask you for proof that you applied for a post-graduation work permit (a copy of your application, the fee payment receipt, etc.)
+The officer may ask you for proof that you applied for a post-graduation work permit, such as a copy of your application or the fee payment receipt.

-If the officer believes there is reason to refuse your re-entry, you will not be able to enter Canada.
+If the officer believes there is reason to refuse your re-entry, you won’t be able to enter Canada.

 Answers others found useful